gaplo917/isolate_rpc/README.md

 [See benchmark implementation](https://github.com/gaplo917/isolate_rpc/blob/main/benchmark)

-`NoCompute`: no workload, complete immediately
+`no_compute`: no workload, complete immediately

-`Compute`: large json (300 items in json array) serialization and deserialization
+`compute`: large json (300 items in json array) serialization and deserialization

+`communication`: sending a variable length of data (0 - 1GB) to Isolate and immediately return back to main.

 ```bash
 # execution script